learn-co-students/map-dispatch-to-props-readme-v-000/README.md

 export default connect(mapStateToProps, { addTodo })(App); // Code change: no mapDispatchToProps function required!
 ```

-> **Aside**: We _could_ go further and get rid of `mapStateToProps()` as well.
+We _could_ go further still and get rid of `mapStateToProps()` as well.
-> We still need to pass in a function as the first argument, but it can be an
+We still need to pass in a function as the first argument, but it can be an
-> anonymous arrow function that handles everything in one line:
+anonymous arrow function that handles everything in one line:

 ```js
 export default connect(state => ({ todos: state.todos }), { addTodo })(App);
 ```

-This is equivalent to writing:
+This means we can, if we like, replace all of this code with the above export statement:

 ```js
 const mapStateToProps = state => {